-Head of the national group of the Republic of Uzbekistan, Head of Sector of the DLNP JINR
+Head of the national group of the Republic of Uzbekistan, DLNP JINR chief researcher

-Deputy Head of the national group of the Republic of Uzbekistan, BLTP Leading Scientific Researcher
+Deputy Head of the national group of the Republic of Uzbekistan, FLNP engineer

 Being in constant contact with plenipotentiaries, embassies of member-states, JINR’s directorate and management services, they take part in the solution of the problems connected with the stay of their colleagues-countrymen and their families in Russia, with the organization of their life and leisure.